-It includes people who claim JSA but who do not receive payment.
+The Claimant Count includes people who claim unemployment related benefits but who do not receive payment.
 For example some claimants will have had their benefits stopped for a limited period of time by Jobcentre Plus.
 Some people claim JSA in order to receive National Insurance Credits.